uwescience/DSSG2023-Groundwater/motivation.md

 Vitally important for social, economic, and cultural purposes, the river is facing record shortages largely due to climate change and regional increases in development and water-use.
 Indeed, the Bureau of Reclamation recently declared the first ever water shortage in the region[^2].

 [^2]: Bureau of Reclamation (2021).
 Reclamation announces 2022 operating conditions for Lake Powell and Lake Mead.
-Accessible from: https://www.usbr.gov/newsroom/news-release/3950
+[Accessible from here:](https://www.usbr.gov/newsroom/news-release/3950)

 Previous discussions and policy decisions on water allocation in the region have largely focused on surface water – i.e., water that is visible above ground, such as the water in Lakes Mead or Powell.
 In contrast, groundwater exists below the Earth’s surface in aquifers.
 Despite the lack of focus on groundwater, it remains a crucial resource for water supply in the region, particularly for agricultural areas, rural areas, and for compensating for surface water shortages during drought.
 Still, measurement and allocation of groundwater remains difficult and inconsistent.